Visiting Seaside Village North Berwick

 Tesco at Inverness

 By this time leaving the Inverness area we were hungry and needed some grub.
 However the fish and chips food truck we talked about stopping at wasn't open this time in the mid afternoon.
-So on we went, the plan was now to stop at the Lake House restaurant near the town of Kincraig.
-Until we arrived and discovered it was very busy and closing down soon.
+So on we went, the plan was now to stop at the Lake House restaurant near the town of Kincraig…until we arrived and discovered it was very busy, plus it was closing down soon.
 Instead we backtracked a little way to the cute little Old Post Office Bakery Café that we had stopped for scones this morning on the way to Culloden.
-We were in luck…barely they were soon to close but still took our order and we enjoyed the sandwich on a red bench with a view in front of the Cafe.
+We were in luck…barely, they were soon to close but still took our order and we enjoyed the sandwich on a red bench with a view in front of the Cafe.
 This was perfect!

 In front of the local Cafe, found a bench to relax on and eat our lunch..